omasoud/MarkdownViewer/README.md

 - After installation, double-click any `.md` or `.markdown` file to view it rendered in your default web browser.
 - If the context menu was enabled during installation, right-click on a Markdown file and select "View Markdown".
 - The rendered HTML includes basic styling for readability.
+- Dark mode support: Use the "Theme" toggle button in the top-right corner of the page to switch between system theme (follows OS preference) and inverted theme (opposite of system preference).

 ## Uninstallation